hidesoon/Indeed/README.md

 This project is currently under development, feel free to poke around and use what there is though.

 The indeed.py program provides a class for extracting all job postings for a search term, cleaning the data and giving a basic summary of the results.
 It'll give the word:wordCount, with options to: make the words into bigrams, add the part of speech per word, find the local frequencies of the words and adjust the data according to a few filters.
-There is a suggested database architecture in the indeed_project directory along with a little helper robot to extract and store all the data into the database.
+There is a basic database architecture in the indeed_project Django root directory along with a little helper robot to extract and store all the data.

 Specifics on the indeed.py program: